ayeletganot/DailyScribe/README.md

 ✅ Main functionality works well
 🛠 Some features are still under construction:

-- Edit buttons for posts/comments are currently disabled (feature not yet connected)
 - Minor bugs in edge cases still need refinement
 - UI and validation will be improved over time